-SEC.
+- SEC.
 1. Within thirty days after the filing of the transcript of the record in this Court, counsel for the appellant shall file with the Clerk forty copies of a printed brief conforming to the requirements of Rule 39; within twenty days after the filing of the appellant's brief counsel for the appellee shall file forty copies of his printed brief conforming to said requirements.
 A reply brief may be filed by the appellant provided forty printed copies thereof are filed at least three days before the day the case is called for argument.
-One copy of all briefs filed shall forthwith be furnished by the

-Clerk to each of the counsel of record on the opposite side.
-Unless advanced by order of this Court, no case will be called for argument until ten days after the appellant's brief and the appellee's brief have each been filed or according to this rule should have been filed.

-SEC.
-2. When, according to this rule, an appellant is in default, the case may be dismissed on motion or by the Court of its own motion; and when an appellee is in default, he will not be heard except on consent of his adversary, or by request of the Court.

-SEC.
-3. If a case is advanced by order of this Court, such order shall fix the times within which the briefs of the respective parties shall be filed or exchanged.
+One copy of all briefs filed shall forthwith be furnished by the Clerk to each of the counsel of record on the opposite side.
+Unless advanced by order of this Court, no case will be called for argument until ten days after the appellant's brief and the appellee's brief have each been filed or according to this rule should have been filed. - SEC.
+2. When, according to this rule, an appellant is in default, the case may be dismissed on motion or by the Court of its own motion; and when an appellee is in default, he will not be heard except on consent of his adversary, or by request of the Court. - SEC.
+3. If a case is advanced by order of this Court, such order shall fix the times within which the briefs of the respective parties shall be filed or exchanged. - SEC.

-SEC.
 4. The time for filing a brief may be extended, by stipulation of counsel filed in the Clerk's office if such extension will not delay the argument of the case, but in any event the appellant's brief and the appellee's brief shall be filed at least ten days and the reply brief, if any, at least three days before the case is called for argument.

-SEC.
-1. Not more than two counsel will be permitted to argue any case on the same side, nor will they be allowed more than forty-five minutes each, unless for reasons appearing before beginning the argument the Court grants a longer time-provided, however, that when only one counsel appears for the appellee, counsel for the appellant shall be allowed forty-five minutes in opening and thirty minutes in closing, and when one counsel appears for the appellant and two for the appellee the appellant's counsel may have forty-five minutes in opening and forty-five minutes in closing.

-SEC.
-2. When no oral argument is made for one side, only one counsel will be heard for the adverse party.
+Subject to special permission of the Court, oral argument will be restricted to one hour a side, to be divided as counsel desire, provided always that there shall be an adequate opening by appellant.
+No more than two counsel will be permitted to argue any case on the same side, unless by special permission of the Court.
+When no oral argument is made for one side, only one counsel will be heard for the adverse party.
+The Court may, when it appears necessary in the interest of justice, require oral argument from either side or from both sides notwithstanding the previous submission of the case by counsel.

-In case of cross-appeals, or writs of error by both sides, the counsel for the appellant, or plaintiff in error, first in order on the docket will open the argument, and conclude after an opening by the counsel for the appellant, or plaintiff in error, in the second appeal, after which the counsel for the appellant or plaintiff in error in the second appeal will conclude.
+In case of cross appeals, the order of hearing counsel will be determined by the Court.
+In the absence of prior determination, counsel for the appellant first in order on the docket will open and close.